Russian prosecutors call first witnesses in case against Brittney Griner

 The State Department recently affirmed its Level 4 advisory against travel to Russia.
 Aside from the disruptions related to the country's invasion of Ukraine, Americans are at risk in Russia, the agency said.

-U.S. citizens — everyone from current and former government and military workers to private citizens — "have been interrogated without cause and threatened by Russian officials, and may become victims of harassment, mistreatment, and extortion," the advisory states.

-"Russian security services have arrested U.S. citizens on spurious charges, singled out U.S. citizens in Russia ... denied them fair and transparent treatment, and have convicted them in secret trials and/or without presenting credible evidence," it adds.
+"Russian security services have arrested U.S. citizens on spurious charges, singled out U.S. citizens in Russia ... denied them fair and transparent treatment, and have convicted them in secret trials and/or without presenting credible evidence," the advisory states.

 Maynes reported from Russia.
 Chappell reported from Washington, D.C.